 - 1. The student may satisfactorily complete CIS 200. - 2.
-The student may establish computer literacy/competency by satisfactory completion of the following courses: CIS 105, 106, 107, and 108. - The student may pass a two-component test: written and hands-on to receive credit for computer literacy. - The student may transfer from another accredited institution a computer course comparable to GMC's CIS 200.
+The student may establish computer literacy/competency by satisfactory completion of the following courses: CIS 105, 106, 107, and 108. - 3.
+The student may pass a two-component test: written and hands-on to receive credit for computer literacy but carries no academic credit toward graduation. - The student may transfer from another accredited institution a computer course comparable to GMC's CIS 200.

-Note course requirements for each degree, since some do not accept #3 in the place of CIS 200.
+Note course requirements for each degree, since some do not accept competency demonstrated in #3 in the place of CIS 200.